tpaschalis/tpaschalis.github.io/_posts/2019-04-16-vim-go-setup.markdown

 ---
 layout: post
-title:  My Vim "IDE" setup for Go (wip).
+title:  My Vim IDE setup for Go.
 date:   2019-04-16
 author: Paschalis Ts
-tags:   [go, code, dev]
+tags:   [go, code, dev, wip]
 mathjax: false
 description: "I should learn an IDE sometime, but I can't force myself to do it."
 ---

-I'm a vi person, it says so right there on my CV.
+I like to claim I'm a vi person.
 The time I've spent to learn how to work with this little beast is one of the best ROI decisions I've made as a programmer.
 But every now and then, people say "Well, how the *hell* do you work with such an archaic setup??! you're missing on 30 years of IDE advancements, get on with the times!!!".

 Personally I like to keep my `vi/vim` setup nice and minimal like it's 1999, and don't really use plugins.
 When you're hopping between servers all day long, it's the *sane* thing to do.